DavidBuchanan314/unPNG/README.md

 IEND
 ```

 The `unPn` chunk contains a single byte - ascii `G`, meaning that if you inspect the file in a hexeditor you'll see the string `unPnG`.
-This chunk has two purposes - firstly it makes the file more easily identifiable as an unPNG file (to humans and machines alike), and secondly it acts as padding, ensuring that the first byte of actual pixel data occurs `0x40` bytes into the file.
+This chunk has two purposes - firstly it makes the file more easily identifiable as an unPNG file (to humans and machines alike), and secondly it acts as padding, ensuring that the first byte of pixel data occurs `0x40` bytes into the file.
 Alignment is nice to have!

+*If* I end up adding support for palette modes, there'll be a PLTE chunk too.

 Until I write proper docs/specs, looking at `encoder.py` is perhaps the easiest way to understand the details.